espocrm/documentation/docs/development/how-to-start.md

 ## Option B. Extension development

 By utilizing [ext-template](https://github.com/espocrm/ext-template) repository, you can develop an installable extension for EspoCRM.
 Your repository will contain only your custom files.
-Template tools allows you to run your extension an in Espo instance for testing.
+The ext-template tools allows you to run your extension in an Espo instance for testing purposes.
+See more info in the ext-template repository's readme.

-You can [install](autoload.md) additional composer libraries in your extension.
+It is possible to [install](autoload.md) additional composer libraries in your extension.

 ## Configuration for development